Claiming Universal Credit when you're self-employed

 - you did not have any income or expenses

-You can find more information on report your income and expenses from self-employment.
-This includes how to work out your income, and the expenses you can include.
+You can find more information on how you report your income and expenses from self-employment including how to work out your income, and the expenses you can include.

 Keeping business records